Peoria Unified Food & Nutrition Department

 How To Sign Up For An Online Payment Account

 Your child does not need to carry lunch money to school with them every day.
 You can set up an online account that will electronically debit cafeteria meals.
 MySchoolBucks is a safe, secure, accurate and convenient way to pay for meals.
-When you set up an account online, you can choose to add payments manually or opt for automatic withdrawls.
-A $2.75 service fee charged for each transaction.
+When you set up an account online, you can choose to add payments manually or opt for automatic withdrawals.
+A $2.75 service fee is charged for each transaction.
+You will need your student's ID number to set up an account.
+This information can be found inside Parent View or by contacting your student's school.

 Cash or check made out to 'Peoria Lunch Fund' is always accepted in your student's cafeteria.